americano-diana/americano-diana.github.io/_pages/about.md

 I believe in open, accessible, fair and inclusive science and technologies, and as I dwelve deeper into NeuroAI-topics I believe it is most important to advocate for these principles.

-Currently looking for potential PhD or post-graduate positions as a researcher or engineer in Deep Neural Networks or other ML and neuro-related topics.
+Currently looking for potential PhD or graduate positions as a researcher/engineer in Deep Neural Networks or other ML and neuro-related topics.
 Feel free to reach out if you want to have a chat!